dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 ### Security Concerns - Filter Data

-With emphasis on security, we need to control which data Meteor sends to the client-side database.
+With an emphasis on security, we need to control which data Meteor sends to the client-side database.
 Go ahead and remove the `autopublish` package via the terminal:

 ```bash
 meteor remove autopublish